Jouchef/KubernetesSubmissions/README.md

 - **Namespace** Virtual cluster inside of a cluster.
 With namespace it is possible to divide cluster to smaller logical sections so other software does not interfere with another.
 - **ConfigMap** Used to store configuration variables for the application.
 Changes in configMap reflect instantly in the running application.
 - **Secrets** Used to store sensitive information for example API keys.
 - **StatefulSet** Like a deployment, but when restarting or crashing they keep their state.
+Good for DB's

+### Part IV
+- **Gateway** Is based on Ingress, but offers more advanced features.

 ## Problems and and how I fixed them